What is Mediation?

 How Much Does It Cost and Who is Eligible?

-It’s free to all parties receiving services from a Community Mental Health or Prepaid Inpatient Health Plan, and paid for through a Michigan Department of Health and Human Services grant.
+It’s free to eligible recipients receiving services from a Community Mental Health or Prepaid Inpatient Health Plan, or contracted provider, and paid for through a Michigan Department of Health and Human Services grant.